 Our level of investment activity can vary substantially from period to period depending on many factors, including the amount of debt and equity capital to middle market companies, the level of merger and acquisition activity, the general economic environment and the competitive environment for the types of investments we make.

-The primary portfolio investment activities for the nine months ended September 30, 2023 are as follows:
+There were no primary portfolio investment activities for the three months ended March 31, 2024.